 Canare LV-61S Precision "Spec Your Own" Cable - Custom cable in your choice of ten different cable colors, twelve different strain relief options, and six different connector types!

-This Canare LV-61S Precision "Spec Your Own" Cable offers a custom-configured, Canare precision cable, with your choice of 10 different cable colors, 12 different strain-relief options, and six different connector options -- RCA, RCA-female, BNC, "F", or "TS" type.
+This Canare LV-61S Precision "Spec Your Own" Cable offers a custom-configured, Canare precision cable, with your choice of 10 different cable colors (green cable is 20% off, while supplies last!), 12 different strain-relief options, and six different connector options -- RCA, RCA-female, BNC, "F", or "TS" type.
 The cables are suitable for many kinds of video, audio, and RF applications.

 For example, use a single cable for SPDIF Digital audio applications, such as Dolby Digital or DTS.
 Alternately, a single cable also makes an ideal composite video cable, or specify "F" connectors for cable TV and satellite patch cables.
 Terminated with BNC connectors, they are ideal for test equipment.
 Use a pair for analog audio interconnects, three for component video, five for RGBHV video, six for SACD audio...the possibilities are almost endless.